zxing/zxing/.github/CONTRIBUTING.md

 ## Contributing

 The project is in maintenance mode, meaning, changes are driven by contributed patches.
-Only bug fixes and minor enhancements will be considered.
-The Barcode Scanner app can no longer be published, so it's unlikely any changes will be accepted for it.
+Only bug fixes.
+The Barcode Scanner app can no longer be published, so almost no fixes will be accepted for it.
-There is otherwise no active development or roadmap for this project.
-It is "DIY".
+There is otherwise no development or roadmap for this project.

 Only proposed changes in the form of a pull request are likely to be acted on, but, these will be acted on promptly.